karimbkb/wishlist-graphql-api/README.md

 docker-compse up -d --build
 ```

-After that the app can b accessed via `http://localhost:8080/graphql`
+After that the api can be accessed via `http://localhost:8080/graphql`

 ## Dependencies